Activities that Can Help — or Hurt — if Your Child has Scoliosis

 Do Get Early Intervention — Doctors may tell you to wait six months to a year if your child has a mild curve, but the greatest results may be achieved if your child gets muscle retraining and nutritional support before the curve reaches 30 degrees.
 You have the right to get a second opinion and chose the best scoliosis treatment options.

-Do Use a Quality Mattress — Typically a firm or medium-firm mattress is best, but you want to pick one that fits your child's body well – or yours if you have scoliosis.
+Do Use a Quality Mattress — While there's no best bed for scoliosis, finding the best mattress for scoliosis can take some work.
+Typically, a firm or medium-firm mattress is the best scoliosis mattress you can choose, but you want to be certain to pick one that fits your child's body well – or yours, if you have scoliosis.
 Skip the cushiony mattress pad, but use extra pillows for comfort.

 Do Move Often — Sitting or standing in one place too long stresses the spine.
 Stretch or take a walk as often as possible.
 Choose a chair with great support if you must sit for extended periods of time.